eladkarako/exiftool-source/README.md

     exiftool -TagsFromFile src.jpg "-xmp:all&lt;all" dst.jpg
          Copy all possible information from "src.jpg" and write in XMP format to "dst.jpg".

+    exiftool "-Description&lt;${FileName;s/\.[^.]*$//}" dir
+         Set the image Description from the file name after removing the extension.
+This example uses the "Advanced formatting feature" to perform a substitution operation to remove the last dot and subsequent characters from the file name.

     exiftool -@ iptc2xmp.args -iptc:all= a.jpg
          Translate IPTC information to XMP with appropriate tag name